socalrug/hackathon-2022-04/README.md

 * Go to [https://oit.uci.edu/reg](https://oit.uci.edu/reg)
 * register your device as a guest

-If you have problems, please call OIT support line at (949) 824-2222 option 3
+If you have problems, please call OIT support line at (949) 824-2222 option 3 or the Merage IT support line at (949)824-0852.

 ## GitHub Repo